 Letter to Physician

 1. Purpose and Scope.
-This chapter provides guidance on the responsibilities of the Claims Examiner (CE) in regard to awards based upon a covered Part E employee’s impairment that is attributable to a covered illness, how the District Office (DO) and the Final Adjudication Branch (FAB) will evaluate medical evidence of impairment in the case record, what is considered to be a ratable permanent impairment, and the potential eligibility for additional impairment benefits following previous award of impairment benefits.
+This chapter provides guidance on the procedures for evaluating a claim for permanent impairment.
+It explains the responsibilities of the Claims Examiner (CE) in awarding a covered Part E employee impairment attributable to a covered illness.
+In addition, the chapter provides information about how the District Office (DO) and the Final Adjudication Branch (FAB) evaluate medical evidence relating to impairment and the evidence necessary to establish a ratable permanent impairment.
+The chapter concludes with a discussion of the assessment of claims for additional impairment benefits following the previous award of impairment benefits.